PGIII/1brc/rust/README.md

 ### Baseline

 Most Straight forward approach using a BufReader to read the file in a single thread, reading until we find a new line and then processing that.
 All solutions use Integers to represent fixed point decimals.
+This is
+1. Faster
-This is 1.
-Faster, and 2.
-Allows us to get the correct rounding to match the output of the samples
+2. Allows us to get the correct rounding to match the output of the samples

 ### Memmap